kirtanp98/kirtanp98/README.md

 - Relearning 📓 Java ☕️ 🤢
 - Becoming an iOS 📱 expert 👨🏽‍🎓

-💖 What are my favorite languages? 😍
+💖 What are your favorite languages? 😍
 - Swift 🐦
 - Python 🐍
 - *Future*